 - 1. Earn Sophomore Class status with a minimum grade point average (GPA) of 3.0.
-(To achieve this, a student should have minimum GPA of 2.75 by the end of the first year.) - Achieve a satisfactory score on the Praxis Core Academic Skills for Educators Tests, or satisfactory SAT/ACT Scores. - 3.
+(To achieve this, a student should have minimum GPA of 2.75 by the end of the first year.) - 2.
+Achieve a satisfactory score on the Praxis Core Academic Skills for Educators Tests\, or satisfactory SAT/ACT Scores. - 3.
 Submit to his/her Advisor an Application for Admission to Teacher Education - 4.
 Submit to his/her Advisor two completed Reference Forms from previous instructors.
-Select one instructor - who is not in the Department of Teacher Education. - 5.
-Complete in a satisfactory manner an interview with the Teacher Education Faculty Committee via an online format. - 6.
-Licensure-only and Lateral Entry students entering the Teacher Education Program with a final Cumulative GPA (upon completion of the bachelor's degree) below 3.0 must achieve satisfactory scores on the Praxis Core Academic Skills for Educators Tests - Note: It is the responsibility of the student to ensure that all the information has been received by the Teacher Education Department. - Licensure Only Student has completed a Bachelor of Arts Degree at an accredited college or university - Lateral Entry Student has completed a Bachelor of Arts Degree at an accredited college or university and has obtained employment in a North Carolina public school as the teacher of record.
+Select one instructor who is not in the Department of Teacher Education. - 5.
+Complete, in a satisfactory manner, an interview with the Teacher Education Faculty Committee via an online format.

+6. Licensure-only and Residency License students entering the Teacher Education Program with a final Cumulative GPA (upon completion of the bachelor's degree) below 3.0 must take approved education classes as a continuing education student before acceptance into the program to raise the GPA.

+\Note: It is the responsibility of the student to ensure that all the information has been received by the Teacher Education Department.

+\Licensure Only - Student has completed a Bachelor's Degree at an accredited college or university

+\Residency License - Student has completed a Bachelor's Degree at an accredited college or university has obtained employment in a North Carolina public school as the teacher of record and passed the Teacher Licensure Test for their chosen teaching area.